ryanmcnally93/little-strings/README.md

 - "Response"

+Teacher:

+- "A website that is easy and intuitive to read and use makes a good experience for children."

+#### Q1 What makes a good website fun?

 Younger person:

-- "Response"

-Teacher:

-- "Response"
+- "Bright colours"

 #### Q2 What information would you be looking for?